› Forums › Roads & Pavements › Controlled Parking Zone – Proposals for B1 area (Grange)

 -

 This thread is cross-posted from the old Grange Association forum and only a few of the posts , describing the proposals, are carried across to this new forum.
-To view the full previous discussion from April 2021, go to this old thread on the old forum.
-But please post any new comments on this new forum below, not on the old one.
+You can view the full previous discussion from April 2021 in this transcript from the old forum.
+Please post any new comments on this new forum below.

 Most residents in the southern half of the Grange will have received this leaflet explaining that the Council is looking at measures to address parking pressures in this area.
 As part of early engagement, it wants to know what difficulties you experience with parking in the area, as well as your views on what is being proposed.
 Feedback from this engagement will inform its decision making and designs.
 Amendments, where possible, will be made to reflect these comments.

-The consultation web page explains the process and includes a detailed map of the proposals.
+The consultation web page explained the process and included this detailed map of the proposals.

 Virtual meetings will be held over Microsoft Teams on the following dates and times: